 This means unless you are going to spend over a month in Kyoto, it’s won’t be possible just to see the featured sites.
 What I recommend is plan ahead what you really want to see and do.
-Over 30 million visitors comes to Kyoto each year so destinations do get crowded.
+Over 30 million visitors come to Kyoto each year so destinations do get crowded.

-You also don’t want to spent too much time traveling across the city, so try to stay within a section of the city to maximize your time.
+You also don’t want to spend too much time traveling across the city, so try to stay within a section of the city to maximize your time.
 Going from Ginkakuji on the east all the way west to Arashiyama area takes about 1 hr 15 min.
-To save traveling time and help you plan, I’ve listed the points of interests by where they are located in the city.
+To save traveling time and help you plan, I’ve listed the points of interest by where they are located in the city.
 They are by no means a comprehensive list but I do want to share with you my experiences.

 Click the image below to enlarge

 I am not from Kyoto so I’m not sure if my reference is correct, but when I said the east side of Kyoto, I meant if you use Kyoto station as the center, here are the locations I’ve visited the east of it going from North to South.

 Did you know Ginkaku-ji (Silver Pavilion) is actually the nickname for Jisho-ji (慈照寺) even though it’s the more commonly used name?
 Ginkaku-ji was completed around 1489 by Shogun Ashikaga Yoshimasa as a villa for him to relax and reflect.
 When he passed away the villa was converted to a Buddhist temple.
 The temple’s main feature is the Kannon Hall, which was originally supposed to be covered in silver foil.
 He had built a style of the pavilion is similar to Kinkaku-ji, built by his grandfather Ashikaga Yoshimitsu.